webix-hub/docs/data/desktop/htmlform.md

 - **HTML**: **form** tag receives new attributes;
 	- **data-view** to indicate the component (here it is an *htmlform*);
     - standard htmlform properties with 'data' prefix (*data-id, data-height*, etc.);
-- **XML**: There're special tags with 'x:' prefix:
+- **XML**: There are special tags with 'x:' prefix:
 	- **< x:ui >** to indicate a webix UI constructor
     - **< x:htmlform** > to indicate a component you want to init.

-Form elements are created accirding to standard HTML.
+Form elements are created according to standard HTML.

 {{snippet
 HTMLform, HTML markup